isomerpages/mlaw-me/_maintenance-enforcement/Apply to Enforce Maintenance Orders.md

 variant: tiptap
 description: ""
 ---
+<p>During the initial phase of implementation, the Family Justice Courts
+will refer repeat maintenance enforcement applications to the MEOs so that those who have had to apply repeatedly to enforce maintenance orders can benefit from the new MEP first.
+All maintenance enforcement applications will be referred to MEOs in the next phase of implementation.&nbsp;&nbsp;&nbsp;</p>
+<p></p>
 <h3>How to apply to enforce a maintenance order</h3>
 <p>Step 1 : visit <a href="https://ifams.gov.sg" rel="noopener noreferrer nofollow" target="_blank">https://ifams.gov.sg</a>
 </p>